RMcTn/PuzzlePiratesChatTracker/README.md

 ### Limitations
 - This program was built with Emerald ocean in mind.
 Other oceans may be supported in future (this mainly affects checking pirate pages)
-- Only 1000 messages will be displayed in each chat tab.
-This is planned to be configurable at some point

 ### How to use